Monday, April 25, 2011

 Tottenham Hotspur and good football became synonymous with each other, just as Arsenal and good football have done so since Arsene Wenger took over.

-While the same level of expectation is now bearing down on Wenger, and he won't go against his new beliefs, they have not won anything for the last five years.
-Le Prof too now believes that the game must be won a certain way.
+While the same level of expectation is now bearing down on Wenger, and he won't go against his new beliefs, they have not won anything for the last six years.
+Le Prof too now believes that the game must only be won a certain way.

 In football, time moves quickly, far too quickly for some.